kennethdavidbuck/ember-cli-storagekit/README.md

 ## ember-cli-storagekit [![Build Status](https://travis-ci.org/kennethdavidbuck/ember-cli-storagekit.svg?branch=develop)](https://travis-ci.org/kennethdavidbuck/ember-cli-storagekit)

 A thin layer on top of the HTML5 localStorage and sessionStorage services.
 It also has a third type of storage called instanceStorage which can be used for storage on an instance by instance basis.
-Additionally instanceStorage is used internally as a failover when localStorage and sessionStorage are not available (such as when a user intentionally disables it).
+However, the main usecase for instanceStorage is as a failover when localStorage and sessionStorage are not available (such as when a user intentionally disables it).

 ## Installation